0mhz-net/0mhz-net.github.io/docs.md

 (Thanks to Christoph Helms for these settings!
 If you want more detail or other settings, check out the [forum thread](https://misterfpga.org/viewtopic.php?p=63332#p63332))

+### Can I put the games on external storage or a network storage?

+Yes, this should work.
+Just make sure the `DOS Games` directory and `ao486.cfg` file is located on your SD card, then the HD images can be on your USB or NAS.

 ### Should I worry about PC/DOS viruses?

 In short: No.